All States/Connecticut/Meriden/General Contracting

 Inspection Schedule

-Foundation inspection before concrete pour, framing inspection before insulation, rough inspection for electrical/plumbing/HVAC, insulation inspection, and final inspection before certificate of occupancy
+Foundation inspection before concrete pour, framing inspection before insulation, rough inspection for utilities, insulation inspection, and final inspection.
+Meriden requires 24-48 hour notice for inspections.

 §4